Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 ## Outputs

-The template provides outputs for:
+The template provides outputs for the status and configuration of the deployed security tools.

-- Status of enabled services (GuardDuty, Inspector, Access Analyzer, Config, CloudTrail)
-- S3 bucket names for CloudTrail and Config logs
-- CloudTrail Log Group name
-- Template version

 ## Usage

 1. Upload the template to CloudFormation
 2. Provide values for the parameters
 3. Review and create the stack
-4. Monitor the creation progress and check outputs once complete
+4. Monitor the creation progress and check outputs

 ## Notes

 - Some resources are conditionally created based on parameter values
-- HIPAA compliance settings can be enabled with the `pHipaaClient` parameter
+- HIPAA compliance settings add additional controls and retention periods
-- Review IAM permissions and S3 bucket policies created by this template
+- Review and customize as needed for your environment